English not your home language? No problem!

 We welcome several new staff members this term:-

-•Jessica Gaeta, new class teacher in Elephants class
+•Kelly Gale new class teacher in Giraffes class

-We have a Book Fair in the school this week and next week, running after school for four days from Friday 13th to Wednesday 18th October.
-There is a great selection of children’s books for you to purchase, and the school receives books as a commission, which is a very helpful way of adding to our stock of lovely books for children to enjoy.
+We have a Book Fair in the school library the week after next, running after school for four days from Monday 15th to Thursday 18th October .
+There will be a great selection of children’s books for you to purchase, and the school receives books as a commission, which is a very helpful way of adding to our stock of lovely books for children to enjoy.

 We run several workshops for parents.
-Our aim is to help you to become more familiar with how children learn and grow at school, and also to offer opportunities for you to become more involved in school.
+Our aim is to help you to become more familiar with how children learn and grow at school, to assist you in supporting your child’s learning, and also to offer opportunities for you to become more involved in school.
 A couple have already taken place, but here are the others still to come: We would be delighted to welcome you to any of the following sessions all of which are running this term.
 Please look on your calendar for dates and times.
-You can use your reply slip previously sent to book a place, or call in at the office.

-•Restorative Practice: (our approach to relationships, promoting good behaviour, and conflict resolution -Monday 6th November at 1.45 pm or 6.30 pm.
+•Restorative Practice: (our approach to relationships, promoting good behaviour, and conflict resolution) - Tuesday 13th November at 1.30 pm or 6.15 pm.

 In addition there will be monthly Stay and Play sessions in the Nursery Class from January onwards.